Lake Tahoe Elopement Guide

 How to Get a Marriage License in Lake Tahoe

 Getting a marriage license in Lake Tahoe sounds much more complicated than it actually is.
 In order to get a marriage license in Lake Tahoe, you first need to decide what state your ceremony will take place in.
 If you decide to get married on the Nevada side of Lake Tahoe, you’ll need to get a Nevada marriage license, officiant, and one witness.
+To see detailed instructions on how to get a Nevada marriage license, check out this helpful article.

 If you want to get married on the California side of Lake Tahoe, you’ll need a public or confidential California marriage license, officiant, and one witness.
 To figure out how to get a marriage license in California, check out this article.